grafana/agent/docs/sources/_index.md

 # Grafana Agent

-Grafana Agent is a vendor-neutral, batteries-included telemetry collector with configuration inspired by [Terraform][].
+Grafana Agent is an OpenTelemetry Collector distribution with configuration inspired by [Terraform][].
 It is designed to be flexible, performant, and compatible with multiple ecosystems such as Prometheus and OpenTelemetry.

 Grafana Agent is based around **components**.
 Components are wired together to form programmable observability **pipelines** for telemetry collection,